Specifications

 - Re name battery

-Leveraged the newly design system implemented
+Leveraged the newly built design system:

 - Typography